Mega-Barrel/docker-weather-api/README.md

   ```bash
    docker run --rm weather-api .
   ```
-The Weather API should now be executing and will display the answer in terminal.
+The Weather API should now be executing and will display the output in the terminal.

 Feel free to contribute to this project or report any issues you encounter.
 Happy coding!